 The Malt Whisky Trail is home a an array of wonderful places to stay while you explore the Moray Speyside region.
-From campsites to luxury hotels, the Trail can accommodate groups of all shapes and sizes.
+From campsites to luxury hotels, The Trail can accommodate groups of all shapes and sizes.

 Staying a short while

-If you’re staying a short while, then the Trail contains several good hotels to call home while you explore malt whisky country.
+If you’re staying a short while, then The Trail contains several good hotels to call home while you explore malt whisky country.

 The Dowans Hotel in Aberlour is a grand Victorian lodge, restored with a contemporary interior.
-The hotel features a highly recommended restaurant and whisky bar, and ideally situated for The Glenlivet and Cardhu distilleries.
+The hotel features a highly recommended restaurant and whisky bar, and is ideally situated for The Glenlivet and Cardhu distilleries.

 The Craigellachie Hotel is located further north, and sets a more traditional tone.
 The large country hotel is a favourite of Kate Moss and other celebrities.
 The hotel houses a popular local pub, the Copper Dog, and the world-famous Quaich whisky bar.
-The hotel is perfectly suited for the Speyside Cooperage, and the Glenfiddich & Glen Grant distilleries.
+The hotel is perfectly suited for the Speyside Cooperage, and the Glenfiddich and Glen Grant distilleries.

-At the top of the Trail, in Forres, the Knockomie is a well-preserved inn.
+At the top of The Trail, in Forres, the Knockomie is a well-preserved inn.
 The hotel retains many original features, and the ground floor restaurant and whisky bar are popular with the local community.
 The hotel is perfectly situated for the Glen Moray, Dallas Dhu, and Benromach distilleries.